polkadot-developers/knowledgebase/current/runtime/storage.md

 ### Storage Maps

-Substrate maps are implemented as hash maps, which is a pattern that should be familiar to most developers.
+Storage Maps are implemented as hash maps, which is a pattern that should be familiar to most developers.
 In order to give blockchain engineers increased control over the way in which these data structures are stored, Substrate allows developers to select the hashing algorithm that is used to generate map keys.
 Map data structures are ideal for managing sets of items whose elements will be accessed randomly, as opposed to iterating over them sequentially in their entirety.